 Why You Need Marketing Campaign Management

-Marketing campaign management is the process of planning, executing, tracking, and monitoring your marketing initiatives as outlined in your overall marketing campaign.
+Marketing campaign management is the process of planning, coordinating, executing, and measuring your marketing initiatives across audiences, messages, channels, activities, and investments, all in service of a specific business goal.

-Marketing campaign managers are personally responsible for three key things:
+Marketing campaign managers are responsible for three key things:

 • Validating the offer’s appeal